33-Year-Old Linebacker – Free Agent

 Philip Wheeler Contract Information:

-Agreed to a five-year, $26 million contract with the Dolphins in March of 2013.
+Signed a contract with the Cardinals in September of 2017.

 To instantly reveal our fantasy analysis of every player – including Philip Wheeler – simply subscribe now.